randovania/randovania.github.io/_posts/samus_returns/2024-10-25-decrypted-copy.md

 ---
 layout: post
-title: "How to dump a decrptyed copy of Metroid: Samus Returns"
+title: "How to dump a decrypted copy of Metroid: Samus Returns"
 tags: samus_returns
 ---
 Using Godmode9 from your 3DS, you can dump a decrypted copy of the game.
-The end result will provide you with one of the following files: .3ds, .cia, .app, .cxi.
+The end result will provide you with one of the following files: .3ds, .cia, .app, or .cxi.

 ## Game Cartridge